 We crested the top of the headwall at 7:20 pm.
 It had been 1 hour since we had our snack.
 Floe Lake is just a few minute walk past a nice meadow, with a slightly downhill finish to the campground.
 We looked around for a campsite and there was only one spot left.
 The campsites at Floe Lake are pretty much all the same, as there is only one with a clear view of the lake.
 We got the tent set up quickly as we did not trust the weather.
-I headed off to make dinner while Emily organized the inside of the tent.
+I headed off to make dinner while Micah organized the inside of the tent.
 I had dinner on the go by 7:45 pm.

-Emily’s note: My journal through the headwall reads “Climb.
+Micah’s note: My journal through the headwall reads “Climb.
 Thought it would never end.
 Some parts washed out, mud and rocks all over underbrush.
 Climbed forever.
 Finally, the light thru the trees isn’t a scam and we crest the wall.”

 We ate down by the lake.
 It drizzled on and off during dinner.
-I had Emily’s Coke to wash down my dinner.
+I had Micah’s Coke to wash down my dinner.
 Normally I would not want to drink something with caffeine so late in the day but after a 30 km day with 1500 m of elevation gain and loss I figured I would probably not have much difficulty in falling asleep.
 I was correct.

 I crawled into the tent about 9:00 pm.
 We both went to sleep quickly as it had been a big day.
 Tomorrow we would only be hiking about 18 km to Tumbling Creek CG so we decided to we would have a lie in and not rush in the morning.